MicrosoftDocs/dynamics-365-fraud-protection/content/signup.md

 ## Provision your Azure tenant

 An Azure tenant represents an organization within Azure Active Directory (Azure AD).
 It is a dedicated instance of the Azure AD service that an organization receives and owns when it signs up for a Microsoft cloud service such as Azure, Microsoft Intune, or Office 365.
-Essentially, an Azure tenant is a way to control user access to Azure resources to ensure you control access to your data.
+Essentially, an Azure tenant is a way to manage user access to Azure resources to ensure you control access to your data.

 During sign-up for Dynamics 365 Fraud Protection, you can use either of the following approaches: